Skip to Main Content

 How Ireland's production fixers navigate Section 481, local authorities, and the wild landscapes that draw filmmakers from every corner of the world — and why your shoot needs one

+Here is how this works in practice.
 Ireland punches far above its weight in global film production.
-A small island on Europe's Atlantic edge has become one of the most filmed countries on earth — its coastlines doubling for alien planets, its castles standing in for medieval kingdoms, its cities providing backdrops that range from Georgian elegance to gritty modernity.
-But the gap between what draws a production to Ireland and what actually gets cameras rolling there is filled by a specific kind of professional: the film fixer.
-A fixer in Ireland is a local production expert who bridges foreign crews and Irish realities — from the intricacies of Section 481 tax credit paperwork to the practical matter of getting a forty-foot truck down a single-track Connemara road.
+A small island on Europe's Atlantic edge has become one of the most filmed countries on earth — its coastlines doubling for alien planets, its castles standing in for medieval kingdoms, its cities giving backdrops that range from Georgian elegance to gritty modernity.
+But the gap between what draws a production to Ireland and what actually gets cameras rolling there is filled by a specific kind of pro: the film fixer.
+A fixer in Ireland is a local production pro who bridges foreign crews and Irish realities — from the intricacies of Section 481 tax credit forms to the practical matter of getting a forty-foot truck down a single-track Connemara road.
 This guide explains what fixers do, why they matter in Ireland specifically, how they differ from other production roles, what they cost, and how to choose the right one for your project.

 As Fixers in Ireland, we bring local expertise to international productions filming in Ireland.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.